rediband/2019-10-14-git-basics_dan/README.md

 - status : looks at the current status
 - HEAD : this is something yada
 - checkout : yada
-add more commands that conflict with local file
+dd more commands that conflict with local file